influxdata/docs-v2/content/influxdb/v2.0/tools/grafana.md

 Grafana dashboards should work against a migrated database without change.

-If you manually migrated from InfluxDB 1.x to InfluxDB 2.0 or are starting with a fresh 2.0 installation, you must [manually create any necessary DBRP mappings](#view-and-create-influxdb-dbrp-mappings) and we recommend using token authentication.
+If you manually migrated from InfluxDB 1.x to InfluxDB 2.0 or are starting with a fresh 2.0 installation, you **must [manually create any necessary DBRP mappings](#view-and-create-influxdb-dbrp-mappings)**.
+**We recommend using token authentication** unless your Grafana configuration already is already configured to authenticate with username and password.

 {{< expand-wrapper >}}
 {{% expand "View and create InfluxDB v1 authorizations" %}}